benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

 ![Threads](./threads.png "Threads")

--  Threads. (~All systems; interestingly not JavaScript)
+ Threads. (~All systems; interestingly not JavaScript)

 - Strength: Write each task using non-interactive control flow.
 - Weakness: Concurrency bugs galore (races, deadlocks, etc.).

-### Interlude #1: The Desktop Era Concensus
+### Interlude #1: The Desktop Era Consensus

 First claim: In the desktop era event handlers (and a couple threads) was a good enough model.
-In the web-and-mobile era the concensus around that model is eroding and we have seen renewed interest in coroutines.
+In the web-and-mobile era the consensus around that model is eroding and we have seen renewed interest in coroutines.
-But coroutines are no panecea.
+But coroutines are no panacea.
 I am working on a new framework called "pseudo-preemptive threads" (or "activities" for people who prefer fewer syllables).